felixleopoldo/benchpress/docs/source/data_desc.rst

-The availabe data modules are listed below.
+The available data modules are listed below.